paulovianna/map-agro/README.md

-Geo Liberty
+# Geo Liberty #

-Core for Geographic Data
+## Core for Geographic Data ##

+Geo Liberty intends to be an extensible core for geographic applications using Django and GeoDjango.